Niagara University fires men's basketball coach Chris Casey

 Niagara University has fired men's basketball coach Chris Casey, the school announced Monday.

-Casey's dismissal come four days after the Purple Eagles lost to Monmouth, 76-72, in the first round of the MAAC Tournament on Thursday in Albany.
-Casey did not respond to the News for comment Monday morning.
+Niagara announced Casey's dismissal four days after the Purple Eagles lost to Monmouth, 76-72, in the first round of the MAAC Tournament in Albany.

+"We gave the job our best efforts," Casey told The News in a text message Monday.
+"I wish the university the best moving forward."

-Casey's firing also comes a little more than four months after Niagara gave him a contract extension through 2021-2022.
+Casey's firing comes a little more than four months after Niagara gave him a three-year contract extension through 2021-22.

-A statement released by the Niagara athletic department said athletic director Simon Gray will immediately begin a national search for the next men's basketball coach.

-“Chris Casey is a man of integrity and he was 100 percent committed to Niagara University during his time as head coach of our storied men’s basketball program,” Gray said in the statement.
-“Chris worked tirelessly, but we were not able to sustain success over the six years of his tenure.
-The tradition of Niagara basketball is strong.
-The process of finding a servant leader who will return our program to excellence is underway.”

 In six years at Niagara, Casey had a record of 64-129, including 39-77 in the MAAC.